Videonauth/passgen/README.md

 -b BLACKLIST, --blacklist BLACKLIST     the characters to be excluded from password generation -v, --version                           program's version number and exit
 ```

+## Unit testing

+To run the unit tests, run either `python3 -m unittest` or `python -m unittest` (e.g. when using a virtual environment for Python 3)